LucasDelfino92/morrowindsharp/installation.md

 As I said earlier, my experience with it is a positive one.
 But my experience with MO2 is not a complete one, as I use it ONLY for installing mods.
 This means I do not use it to download my mods, for instance, which I've heard can cause issues for its users.
 With that in mind, you are absolutely free to switch to a different mod manager.
 But MO2 won't break your game as long as you use it for mod installation and nothing else.

-## MORROWIND CODE PATCH
+# MORROWIND CODE PATCH

 The Morrowind Code Patch patches bugs in the Morrowind program (Morrowind.exe), which cannot otherwise be fixed by editing scripts or data files.
 It is a must-have utility for anyone who plays with vanilla Morrowind, as opposed to OpenMW.

-Unlike mods, the Morrowind Code Patch requires specific install instructions.
-This is where a lot of MO2 users get it wrong.
+Unlike mods, the Morrowind Code Patch requires specific install instructions, and can't be installed through Mod Organizer 2.

 1. First, download the **Morrowind Code Patch** main file from [**Morrowind Code Patch**](https://www.nexusmods.com/morrowind/mods/19510?tab=files).
 2. Extract the contents of the file to your Morrowind root directory, so that Morrowind Code Patch.exe and the mcpatch folder are in the same folder as Morrowind.exe.